[Courtesy of BayouWear]

 The Fashion of Jazz Fest: BayouWear

-In honor of Jazz Fest’s 50th anniversary this year, BayouWear is presenting a celebratory 50th year pattern, with the goal of “summarizing Jazz Fest’s first half-century.”
-Brimberg, along with Jazz Fest Associate Producer Louis Edwards, identified the “dancing man logo” as the most iconic symbol of Jazz Fest.
-So, this year’s design incorporates that logo, which shows a man high-stepping it with a parasol, as if in a second line.
-The pattern is scattered across the fabric, interspersed with the insignia “NOJF [New Orleans Jazz Fest] 1970,” which was the first year of the fest.
+In honor of Jazz Fest's 50th anniversary in 2019, BayouWear presented a celebratory 50th year pattern, with the goal of "summarizing Jazz Fest's first half-century."
+Brimberg, along with Jazz Fest Associate Producer Louis Edwards, identified the "dancing man logo" as the most iconic symbol of Jazz Fest.
+So, that year's design incorporated that logo, which shows a man high-stepping it with a parasol, as if in a second line.
+The pattern is scattered across the fabric, interspersed with the insignia "NOJF [New Orleans Jazz Fest] 1970," which was the first year of the fest.
 The colors are shades of pink, turquoise, and orange, and the overall effect gives the design a definite 70s vibe.
-Brimberg describes it as a “psychedelic echo patterning coupled with an updated palette from the period.”
-BayouWear is also rolling out some special edition 50th-anniversary jewelry with this same design, including logo cufflinks, so you can wear your Jazz Fest pride on your sleeve.
+Brimberg describes it as a "psychedelic echo patterning coupled with an updated palette from the period."

 There's just something about Jazz Fest: the music, the food, the culture, the Louisiana artists selling their wares, and that unidentifiable mysterious allure that brings hundreds of thousands of people to the Fair Grounds every year for one of the country's most popular festivals.
 Why do we all love Jazz Fest so much?
 Sometimes it's hard to say, exactly.
 But while you might not be able to put your finger on it, you can still put it on.
 Because BayouWear is like wearing the spirit of Jazz Fest.
 It's everything you love about the festival—and New Orleans in general—in fashionable form.
 It lets you bring a little Jazz Fest magic home with you.
 And that surely explains why the clothing line is so endlessly popular.
 Not to mention that although the fest only comes around once a year, BayouWear is timeless—as well as colorful, attention-grabbing, and happy.
 "People love it because it sparks conversations wherever they go," Brimberg says.
 "Like New Orleans, BayouWear is uniquely unusual in a way that makes everyone feel good."